Pentagram Rigidity for Centrally Symmetric Octagons: Introduction

-Figure 2 (left) shows a planar projection of the first $2^{15}$ points of an orbit that starts with a point representing a convex $8$-gon.
+Figure 2 (left) illustrates how Theorem \ref{integrable} helps prove the Main Theorem.
+This picture shows a planar projection of the first $2^{15}$ points of an orbit that starts with a point representing a convex $8$-gon.
+The metric completion of the orbit is a torus.
+The darkly shaded part of the orbit is (as we prove) a cylinder $L_+$ which properly contains a subset $C_+ \subset L_+$ of points representing convex $8$-gons.
+Even if a point starts out representing a convex polygon, the torus motion eventually moves the point outside the region where it is convex -- unless it is Poncelet to begin with.

-We prove that (after blowing up some points in a suitable sense) the metric completion of this orbit is a torus.
-The darkly shaded part of the orbit is the set corresponding to convex $8$-gons.
+An earlier version of this paper showed that the metric completions of orbits like the one shown on the left in Figure 2 are flat tori.
+However, when revising the paper, I found a shorter proof which only requires an analysis of the pair $(C_+,L_+)$.
+For the interested reader, I discuss the torus construction without proof in \S \ref{torus}

 Figure 2 (right) shows a planar projection of the first $2^{19}$ points of an orbit that does not contain points representing convex $8$-gons.
 This orbit appears to lie on a higher genus surface with a singular flat structure.
-This kind of orbit is not relevant for our analysis but it makes a beautiful picture and hints at some additional structure we do not explore in this paper.
+This kind of orbit is not relevant for our analysis but it makes a beautiful picture and hints at some additional structure to be explored.